WHAT IS A PASSIVE HOUSE?

 Which is better – Passive House or Zero Carbon?

-By concentrating on fabric-first measures to reduce energy consumption (thereby increasing energy efficiency), as per the Passive House Standard, you are concentrating on getting the basics right: your house will have low running costs, with or without add-ons, such as PV solar panels etc. Adding on the renewable energies will enable you to meet Zero Carbon standards as well as Passive House standards.
+By concentrating on fabric-first measures to reduce energy consumption, as per the Passive House Standard, you are concentrating on getting the basics right: your house will have low running costs, with or without add-ons, such as PV solar panels etc. Adding on the renewable energies will enable you to meet Zero Carbon standards as well as Passive House.

 As Passive House Certified Architects in Northern Ireland (NI), we at Marshall McCann Architects firmly believe that designing to meet both Passive House and Zero Carbon Codes is easily achievable with only a small increase in build cost; the cost of which is offset by the saving in the running cost of the building – saving you money in the long term.
 And ultimately, the end-game of building an energy efficient house is to have a comfortable living environment, with little energy costs.